14 Types of Hawks in California

 These birds are distinguished by their long wings and distinct facial ruff, making them easily recognizable in flight.

-They have a large range and favor open countryside, wetlands, and farmlands with hedgerows, pastures, and grassland short of trees.
+They have a large range and favor open countryside, wetlands, and farmlands with hedgerows, pastures, and grasslands short of trees.

 These types of hawks in California can be found in North America and Eurasia.

-The diet of the northern Harrier consists mainly of small rodents such as voles, mice, and other small mammals that they hunt using their remarkable vision and hearing.
+The northern Harrier’s diet consists mainly of small rodents such as voles, mice, and other small mammals, which it hunts using its remarkable vision and hearing.

-They inhabit fields that they sweep low over the ground listening for prey underneath while also keeping an eye out for any deceptive movements.
+They inhabit fields that they sweep low over the ground, listening for prey underneath while also observing for deceptive movements.

 The combination of these two senses makes them very efficient hunters!
-In addition, they will supplement their diet with frogs, lizards, insects, birds, and snakes, depending on their region.
+Depending on their region, they supplement their diet with frogs, lizards, insects, birds, and snakes.

-Aesthetically, Northern Harriers are striking creatures with large yellow eyes adorned with long black eyelashes that make them look adorable and intimidating at once!
+Aesthetically, Northern Harriers are striking creatures.
+Their large yellow eyes, adorned with long black eyelashes, make them look adorable and intimidating at once!

 Their feathers are slate gray on their upper body and pale gray underneath, with white patches near their sides.